PoisotLab/ms_metaweb_transfer/README.md

 # Results and discussion of the case study

-In @fig:thresholds, we examine the effect of varying the cutoff on $P(i
-\rightarrow j)$ on the number of links, species, and connectance.
-Determining a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in species being lost, or almost all links being kept.
-We therefore settled on the value that allowed all species to remain with at least one interaction.
-This result, in and of itself, suggests that additional methodological developments for the thresholding of probabilistic networks are required.

 ![Top: biological significance of the first dimension.
 Left: there is a linear relationship between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu*